couchbase/xdcrDiffer/README.md

 - numberOfBins - Each Couchbase bucket contains 1024 vbuckets.
 For optimizing sorting, each vbucket is also sub-divided into bins as the data are streamed before the diff operation.
 - numberOfFileDesc - If the tool has exhausted all system file descriptors, this option allows the tool to limit the max number of concurently open file descriptors.

+#### Running with TLS encrypted traffic
+The xdcrDiffer supports running with encrypted traffic such that no data (or metadata) is sent or received in plain text over the wire.
+To run TLS, the followings need to be in place:
+1. The xdcrDiffer must be run using the runDiffer.sh
+2. The xdcrDiffer must be run on a Couchbase Server node that is a part of the source cluster (the said node does not need KV service)
+3. The `runDiffer.sh`'s `-h` argument (hostname to contact) must be a loopback address to the local node's ns_server (i.e. `127.0.0.1:8091`)
+4. The specified remote cluster reference for `runDiffer.sh` must have Full-Encryption and the appropriate username/password already set up
+5. (Optionally) The `-enforceTLS` flag passed to `xdcrDiffer` binary can be used to ensure the above pre-requisites are present, and will cause the program to exit if they are not in place (Not present in runDiffer.sh by default)
+6. Obviously, that the loopback interface has not been tampered in any way

+Once the above are in place, the xdcrDiffer will:
+1. Retrieve the local cluster's Root Certificate from the local ns_server via loopback device to the ns_server's REST endpoint
+2. Retrieve the remote cluster reference and replication spec from the local node's metakv, which contains the remote cluster's root certificate (Hopefully Node-To-Node encryption was already active)
+3. Use the local cluster's root certificate to contact local cluster's ns_server (not necessary since using loopback, but does it anyway)
+4. Use the local cluster's root certificate to contact local cluster's KV services over KV SSL ports
+6. Use the remote cluster reference's root certificate to contact remote cluster's ns_server for any necessary information
+5. Use the remote cluster reference's root certificate to contact remote cluster's KV services over KV SSL ports

 ## DiffTool Process Flow
 The difftool performs the following in order:
+1. Retrieve metadata from the specified node's metakv (if started via runDiffer.sh)
-1. Data Retrieval from source and target buckets via DCP (can press Ctrl-C to move onto next phase)
+2. Data Retrieval from source and target buckets via DCP according to the specs' definitions (can press Ctrl-C to move onto next phase)
-2. Diff files retrieved from DCP to find differences
+3. Diff files retrieved from DCP to find differences
-3. Verify differences from above using async Get (verifyDiffKeys) to rule out transitional mutations
+4. Verify differences from above using async Get (verifyDiffKeys) to rule out transitional mutations

 ## Output
 Results can be viewed as JSON summary files under `mutationDiff`: